 5. Enhances the ability to multitask

 Multitasking is an extremely stressful task for those who don’t have practice doing it or have never learned how to do it well.
 It requires disengaging from one activity, switching to a new mindset, and then fully engaging in a different activity.
-A study performed by Pennsylvania State University found that multilingual people who are proficient at slipping from one language to another are practised at multitasking.
+A study performed by Pennsylvania State University found that multilingual people who are proficient at slipping from one language to another are practiced at multitasking.
 Those who have developed the ability to think in different languages and can move from one to the other become much better multitaskers compared to monolingual people, thereby reducing stress levels.

 6. Improves memory